How to Get Rid of Bed Bugs in a Mattress

 What are Bed Bugs?

 Bed bugs are tiny, wingless insects that feed on human blood.
 They have a flat, oval shape and are usually light brown to reddish brown in colour.
-While they're visible to the naked eye, measuring about 5 millimetres long.
+While they're visible to the naked eye, they measure about 5 millimetres long.
 They often hide during the day, making them difficult to spot.
 These nocturnal pests emerge at night to feed on sleeping humans.

 Where Do Bed Bugs Hide?